-variable.
-Each column is a different regression specification.
-Column 1 reports the noninstrumented regression using our sample.
-Column 2 reports the instrumented regression.
-Column 3 is identical to column 2 but lags aid by one year (the exact timing of the aid entering the economy is unknown).
-Columns 4 and 5 are equivalent to 1 and 2, but with data averaged in four-year intervals.
+Table 2 presents the coefficients of aid on a number of dependent variables capturing components of the economy.
+Each line of the table contains a different dependent variable.
+Each column is a different regression specification: column 1 reports the non-instrumented regression using our sample; column 2 reports the instrumented regression; column 3 is identical to column 2 but lags aid by one year (the exact timing of the aid entering the economy is unknown); columns 4 and 5 are equivalent to 1 and 2, but with data averaged in 4-year intervals.
 All regressions contain country and year fixed effects, as well as the control variables described in Section I.

 The first row reports the effect of foreign aid on growth in GDP per capita.
-As column 1 indicates, an increase in foreign aid equal to 1 percent of GDP is associated with an increase in the per capita growth rate of 0.046 percentage points.
-Of course, as we discussed previously, there is no reason to believe that there should be anything causal in this relationship.
-In column 2, instrumenting for foreign aid with
+As column 1 indicates, an increase in foreign aid equal to one percent of GDP is associated with an increase in the per capita growth rate of 0.046 percentage points.
+Of course, as we discussed above, there is no reason to believe that there should be anything causal in this relationship.
+In column 2, instrumenting for foreign aid with Muslimp(oil), we note an increase in the coefficient to 0.215, but the size of the standard error prevents us from drawing any conclusions.
+Column 3, using lagged aid, provides a similar coefficient (significant at the p=0.1 level).
+However, in columns 4 and 5, averaged over 4-year periods, we find no association or effect from foreign aid to economic growth.2